Interview with Dr James Hendrie Burt. One

 NM: Oh no.

 JB: Just brain dead.
-So, so I then was stuck there with a trainee and [unclear] By this time we had several thousand more people wanting to come in to the practice.
+So, so I then was stuck again with a trainee and [unclear] By this time we had several thousand more people wanting to come in to the practice.
 I said to Carol, I said, ‘Well, I’m sorry but,’ I said, ‘I’ll have to get somebody else to look after you.’
 I said, ‘I just really don’t have the time.’

 NM: Sure.

 JB: ‘That I should give you.’
 And she said, ‘I don’t want to go anywhere else.’
 She said, ‘I want to work with you.’
 I said, ‘But Carol.’
 I said, ‘If you stayed to work with me,’ I said, ‘You’ve got to do an awful lot of extra work.’
 She said, ‘I don’t mind the extra work.’
 She said, ‘I want to work with you.’
 She said, ‘I want to stay here.’
 I said, ‘Alright.’
 So she stayed and we got on very well together.
 George of course had died eventually.
-I took his brother in to see him after the operation.
+I, I took his brother in to see him after the operation.
 His brother took one look at him and ran out and refused to go back again.
 His mother of course wouldn’t go in at all so it was left to me to go down after I’d finished the surgery every night to see him.
 Then go back and see his mother.
 Tell her.
 It was really really hard.
 Hard work.
 Eventually they said, ‘Well, we’re sorry but we’re going to have to shut the ventilator off.’
 So, but to go and tell his mother, ‘We want your permission to shut the ventilator down.’
 ‘I can’t do that.
 You’ll have to do it.
-If you think it’s necessary you’ll have to do it but I can’t say to shut the ventilator off.’
+If you think it’s necessary you’ll have to do it but I can’t say shut the ventilator off.’
 His brother would take no part at all in it.
 So, I had to say, ‘Look, shut the ventilator down.’
 So that was that.
 So George had died so I was left with all the practice plus a trainee.
 She worked like a slave.
 She really did.
 At the end of the year we were just coming up to the end of the year she would be with me she came in one morning and said, ‘Can I have a reference?’
 I said, ‘What do you want a reference for, Carol?’
 She said, ‘Well, I finish at the end of this month.
 I’ll be looking for a job.’
 I said, ‘You’re not looking for any job.’
 I said, ‘As far as I’m concerned,’ I said, ‘You’re staying here.’
 ‘Oh,’ she said, ‘Thank God for that.’
 She said, ‘I thought you were never going to ask me.’
 So I said yes.
 So I sent, made notifications to everybody I was going to take Carol in as —

 NM: So, she was —